 The interview has been edited lightly for clarity and length.

-What do you do at DTT?
+What do you do at DTiQ?
 Where did you start in the industry?
 What’s a lesson you’ve learned along the way?

 I currently oversee our Las Vegas Operations and Delivery center.
-DTT’s Loss Prevention, Support, Service, and Fulfillment teams are all located in our Las Vegas headquarters.
+DTiQ’s Loss Prevention, Support, Service, and Fulfillment teams are all located in our Las Vegas headquarters.

 My start was rooted in Loss Prevention in the C-Store industry.
 I held a unique role working for Circle K in southern California.
 I dealt exclusively with internal theft issues and would go from store to store identifying internal theft, removing the offenders involved, and rehiring to get the store back on track.
 I was never in a location longer than 6 months, and I worked all over southern California.